- Home

 This Tuscan butter salmon recipe by Delish is wonderfully dreamy, and the tomato, basil, and cream sauce that’s stirred through with parmesan tastes incredibly indulgent.

-Salmon is also high in health-boosting omega-3 fats, which might help reduce the risk of dementia, as well as slow cognitive decline, improve memory, and lower levels of stress.
-You might find that once you’ve made this recipe, you go on making it time and again.
+Salmon is also high in health-boosting omega-3 fats, which may help reduce the risk of dementia, slow cognitive decline, improve memory, and lower stress levels.
 For more guidance on how to make this dish, have a watch of the video below.

 4. Jerk chicken

-Caribbean food is known for its deep flavours and warm colours, and if you’d like to inject a bit of spice into your cooking – or just pretend you’ve managed to jet off to an exotic island – you might want to try making some authentic Caribbean recipes.
+Caribbean food is known for its deep flavours and warm colours, and if you’d like to inject a bit of spice into your cooking – or just pretend you’ve jetted off to an exotic island – you could try making some authentic Caribbean recipes.
 The good news is that because Caribbean food tends to use rice as its main carb, many of its most popular recipes are naturally gluten-free.

 5. Gluten-free brownies